dotcomrow/k8s-api-gateway/GRAVITEE_ANNOTATIONS.md

 Tag handling: the sync controller defaults to `TAGS_MODE=ignore` to avoid license-gated sharding tags in OSS.
 Set `TAGS_MODE=labels` to map tags to labels or `TAGS_MODE=allow` if you have a license.

+Plan handling: `definition-plans` should be a JSON object map.
+If you use an array, the sync controller will convert it to a map keyed by a slug of the plan name.
+If `security` is a string, it will be converted to `{ "type": "<value>" }`.